jaxsonpd/poisson-solver/doc/report/report.typ

 #pagebreak()
 = Individual Topic 3 Daniel Hawes - SIMD

 Single Instruction, Multiple Data (SIMD) is a technique used to perform the same operation on multiple data points simulataneously.
-This is particularly useful in applications where the same operation is performed over large data sets, such as with large 3D arrays.
+This is particularly useful in applications where the same operation is performed over large data sets, such as large 3D arrays.
 This section will discuss how SIMD can optimise the poisson algorithm.
 SIMD uses the Advanced Vector Extension (AVX) instruction set.
 The results of the implementation are from tests on the AMD Ryzen 7 4700U CPU.

 The AVX2 instruction set allows for 256-bit wide registers, which can hold 4x 64-bit double precision floating point numbers.
 This can be applied to the poisson algorithm by performing the same operation on 4 nodes simultaneously.
 The implementation of SIMD in the poisson algorithm calculates 4 nodes across the i dimension to solve for the following: